Xardas0327/MLAgentsConfigurationUI/README.md

 <img src="/Images/actionbar.png" alt="Actionbar Image" width="600">

 ### Creation
-A user can create parts of the ML-Agents config yaml file as ScriptableObject.
+The users can create parts of the ML-Agents config yaml file as ScriptableObject.
 They contains tooltips, validation.
 Futhermore, the users can see only the actual fields.
 For example: If PPO Trainer Type is selected, the specific variables of SAC type is not visible.

 <img src="/Images/creation.png" alt="Creation Image" width="600">